Japan women's national football team: 2012 Summer Olympics

-2014 Asian Cup
+2014 AFC Women's Asian Cup

 Despite having won a FIFA Women's World Cup in 2011, Japan entered the 2014 Asian Cup having never previously won the tournament.
-They were drawn with Asia's Queen Australia, host Vietnam and newcomer Jordan.
-Their first match in the group stage of the tournament resulted in a 2–2 draw against the defending champion Australia.
+They were drawn with defending champions Australia, host Vietnam and newcomer Jordan.
+Their first match in the group stage of the tournament resulted in a 2–2 draw against the Matildas.
 Also in the group stage, Japan upset host Vietnam by a 4–0 win before defeating Jordan with a 7–0 win to finish first with a higher goal difference.

 In the semi-final, Japan beat eight-time champions China 2–1 after 120'.
 In the final, they met Australia once again and successfully earned a 1–0 win with Azusa Iwashimizu's goal.
 This marked the first time for Japan to become "Queen of Asia".
 They became the first Asian team to subsequently win both the FIFA Women's World Cup and AFC Women's Asian Cup.
 Because of their top placement in the tournament, Japan, Australia, China, South Korea and newcomer Thailand secured their spot at the 2015 FIFA Women's World Cup to be played in Canada the following year.

 2015 World Cup

 Japan, then fourth in the world, was drawn into Group C for the 2015 FIFA Women's World Cup, with tournament debutants Ecuador, Switzerland, and Cameroon.
 Japan won all three games, securing passage into the Round of 16, where they drew yet another tournament debutant in the Netherlands.
 Saori Ariyoshi and Mizuho Sakaguchi scored goals for Japan, and they ultimately survived a couple of nervy moments to get into the quarterfinals.

-Against Australia, Japan once again used their technical possession game to frustrate The Matildas and negate their speed.
+In a all-Asian quarterfinal against Australia, Japan once again used their technical possession game to frustrate the Matildas and negate their speed.
 Mana Iwabuchi notched the only goal of the game three minutes from time to send Japan to the semifinals.

 Against England in the semifinals, Nadeshiko Japan was able to survive against the tenacious Lionesses, as the two teams traded goals from the penalty spot (Aya Miyama for Japan, Fara Williams for England).
 Deadlocked from the 40th minute on, Japan got a truly fortunate break as English centre back Laura Bassett, in trying to clear out a Japan cross, ended up scoring an own-goal at the death.
 This set up a rematch with the United States from the 2011 Women's World Cup.

 Unfortunately for Japan, the Americans came out flying and scored four goals in the first 16 minutes of the match, with American midfielder Carli Lloyd scoring a hat trick in the process.
 Yuki Ogimi brought Japan one back in the 27th minute, and an own goal from Julie Johnston halved the American lead, but Tobin Heath put the final touch on the United States' third Women's World Cup victory.